library(recipes) # For data preprocessing

 Monotonic Binning Using XGBoost

-- Model Stability: Monotonic relationships add robustness to models, making them less susceptible to overfitting and more reliable when deployed in production
+- Enhanced Model Stability: Monotonic relationships strengthen model robustness by reducing overfitting and ensuring reliable performance in production environments

-For this demonstration, we’ll use a sample from the Lending Club dataset, which contains loan information including whether loans defaulted:
+This tutorial demonstrates the methodology using a sample from the Lending Club dataset, which provides comprehensive loan information including default indicators.

 # Load sample data from Lending Club dataset